awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 Here are some example Automation documents that use `aws:branch`\.

-**Example 1: Using aws:branch with an output variable to execute commands based on the operating system type**
+**Example 1: Using aws:branch with an output variable to run commands based on the operating system type**

 In the first step of this sample \(`GetInstance`\), the document author uses the `aws:executeAwsApi` action to call the `ssm` `DescribeInstanceInformation` API action\.
 The author uses this action to determine the type of operating system being used by an instance\.
 The `aws:executeAwsApi` action outputs the instance ID and the platform type\.